leaselabsco/test-web-developer/README.md

 + The use of SASS compiled down to CSS
 + The use of Gulp / NPM to define packages and automate the compilation of SASS

 **Completion and Delivery**
-+ When complete, please ZIP up your files and deliver as an email attachment to submissions@dzap.net.
+You can clone or fork this repo and, when complete, email a link to submissions@dzap.net.
 Thank you.

 **MIT License - Open Source**
 We have created this test as a simple assessment for front-end developers.
 If anyone else finds this useful, it's available for you to use anyway you like.